-The Draft Comprehensive Plan prepared by R.W.
-Thorpe & Associates, November 1986, included land use inventory information on the City and a large study/interest area.
+The -Comprehensive Plan prepared by R.W.
+Thorpe & Associates, November 1986, and modified by City staff in 2008 included land use inventory information on the City and a large study/interest area.
 This information is provided in Appendix B for background purposes.